Last updated September 2018

 - Provide you with information that we think may be of interest to you if you have agreed to receive it for example, send fundraising appeals or invite you to participate in campaigns

 - Digital advertising.
 We use third-party vendors including Google, Twitter and Facebook to show advertising on sites and apps across the internet.
-We may target advertising to you based upon your interests or past behaviour, but we do not receive this personal information from these services nor do we provide your personal details to them
+We may target advertising to you based upon your interests or past behaviour.

 - We may also use remarketing, whereby your visit to our website is recorded via a cookie in order to later serve ads to you.
 For more information, visit our cookies page

 - Note: if you use a Sense service, then please see the section People who use Sense Services